cilginc/cilginc.github.io/_posts/2025-07-02-TryHackMe-Crypto_Failures.md

 URL = f"http://{IP}/"
 USER_AGENT = "AA"

+# The character set to use for brute-forcing.
+# string.printable includes letters, digits, punctuation, and whitespace.
 CHARSETS = [
     string.printable
 ]

 def crack_chunk(salt, target_hash, length, prefix=""):
-    """Tries to find the plaintext for a single hash.""" for charset in CHARSETS:
+    """Tries to find the plaintext for a single encrypted chunk.""" for charset in CHARSETS:
+        # Generate all possible combinations of characters of a given length
         for p in itertools.product(charset, repeat=length):
             guess = "".join(p)
+            # Check if our encrypted guess matches the target hash
             if crypt.crypt(prefix + guess, salt) == target_hash:
                 print(f" -> Found: '{guess}'")
                 return guess
     return None

-print("Okay, admin is nice, but they want the key.
+print("Okay, admin access is nice, but they want the key.
 Let's find it.") print(">> Grabbing a fresh cookie to analyze...")

+# Get a new cookie to work with
 res = requests.get(URL, headers={'User-Agent': USER_AGENT}, allow_redirects=False)
 cookie = res.cookies.get('secure_cookie')
 salt = cookie[:2]